Hacktoberfest-Nepal/Your-First-PR/README.md

 - Under menu item [`Pull requests`](https://github.com/coolbrg/Your-First-PR/pulls), click on `New Pull Request`
 - Provide a title and description
 - Click `Create Pull Request`

+  Hola!
+You did it🥳
+  #### NOTE: It might take a while to merge the PR because of festivals so have patience till then keep contributing in other projects

-#### Also get connected with the person of your interest by connectig with the social media hanlde attached on their github profile :)
+#### <i>Also get connected with the person of your interest by connecting with the social media handle attached on their github profile :)</i>

 ### Hurray!!!
 You just got closer to completing your hacktoberfest challenge. 😃